brunocordioli072/stronghold-kingdoms-bot/README.md

 ## Notes
 - Place your template images in the `templates_bags` folder.
 - Adjust the `config.json` file for your setup.
+- Install tesseract https://github.com/tesseract-ocr/tesseract/releases/latest and add it to path

 ## Stopping the Bot
 Press `Ctrl+C` to stop the bot safely.